AurelienNioche/DuopolyDjango/README.md

 Go to the interface at 127.0.0.1:8000 and create a room (room management tab).
 To play alone, trial parameter must be checked.
-You should now be able to join the game using the unity client.
+You should now be able to join the game using the Unity client.

 # How to (server)